Home

 Preparing your own food is a great way to ensure your dog is receiving the correct diet but how often should you feed your dog?

-If you ask your canine friend he would reply as often as possible but over-eating is often a problem with Labradors so regularly inspect your dog too make sure he’s not putting on too much weight.
+If you ask your canine friend he would reply as often as possible but over-eating is often affects Labrador Retriever nutrition, so regularly inspect your dog too make sure he’s not putting on too much weight.

 Ideally your lab will have good muscle and bone development and be fleshy without being fat.
 If he’s alert and active than you can rest assured that he is getting the right amount of food.